venu-shastri/ooad-uml-knowledge/Case-Study-1-Solution.md

 		- Avoid Fat interfaces - use **Interface Segregation Principle**

 ### abstract classes and methods
-- Code Reuse
+- Code Reuse Allowed
 - Instantiation Restricted
 - Can have 0 or many abstract methods(template methods)
-- Concrete
+- Concrete classes (Derived Classes) must implement all the template methods
+- c++ (class with protected constructor / at-least one pure virtual method)